openapi-typescript-infra/cpconfig/README.md

 }
 ```

-The CLI walks up from the current working directory, finds the nearest `package.json`, and reads the `cpconfig`
+The CLI walks up from the current working directory, finds the nearest `package.json`, and reads the
-definition (preferring `config.cpconfig`).
-When the value is a string, `cpconfig` resolves and imports that module
-using standard Node.js resolution.
-The module can export either:
+`config.cpconfig` entry.
+The value must be a string pointing at a module—top-level `cpconfig` keys or inline
+objects are rejected. `cpconfig` resolves the module using standard Node.js rules and expects it to export one of:

 - a default or named `config` object with `{ files, options }`;
 - a plain object map of files;
 - a factory function (sync or async) returning either of the above.

+Factory functions receive two arguments: the entire `package.json` `config` object (so you can read sibling settings)
+and the raw CLI argument array (e.g. `['--json']`).
+Use them to branch on runtime options or shared configurations.

 For example, `cpconfig.config.mjs` might look like: